 It makes sense, then, that science has also studied which qualities are potentially making you less attractive.
 From a biological viewpoint, humans are hardwired to find mates, but you may be self-sabotaging in a way that's preventing you from successfully pairing off.
 Complicating an already-fraught subject is the fact that much of this self-sabotage is likely unconscious; people are blindly giving off the wrong signals entirely.

-Nobody likes an assh*le, and science has proven it.
+Nobody likes a jerk, and science has proven it.
 One surefire way to make yourself less attractive is to be a meanie or, more accurately, appear as if you're mean.
 A study found that people with neutral facial expressions were perceived as unattractive when certain words like mean or evil were written beside their images.

 A sense of humor is sexy.
-If you don't have one, you are drastically limiting your own sex appeal and turning off prospective mates.
+If you don't have one, you are drastically limiting your own sexual appeal and turning off prospective mates.
 Research has found that "not only are those with a sense of humor rated as more attractive, but more attractive men and women are also seen as funnier than their less attractive counterparts."

 When someone's body language comes across as strong and confident, their attractiveness is automatically enhanced.
 The inverse is also true.
 When a person has constricted body language, they lose their attractiveness.
 Crossing arms over the chest and slouching are major turnoffs for most individuals.

 On the flip side, open and self-assured poses are most effective for drawing others to you.